 In court documents, the tipster details the conversation with the principal, in which the principal was informed that the tipster doubted that Jane was currently using drugs primarily because of a lawsuit Jane filed four months earlier attempting to get 50% custody of her second child.

 That suit stated that Jane had been very secretive in recent years – going so far as to hide and instruct her young child to lie to family about Jane’s nearly 5 year relationship (which was ongoing while she was teaching) with a heroin addict and member of the Aryan Nation who had killed a man during one of his many incarcerations.
 Much of this activity by the boyfriend occurred while Jane was dating him.

 The tipster maintains that she told the principal, that tipster had no knowledge of any current use and had no means to have such knowledge.
 The tipster was primarily interested in hiring policies and procedures for teachers, something that Jane’s background raised questions about.

-The principal’s hand written notes taken at the time of the call confirm the tipster’s statement.
+The principal’s handwritten notes taken at the time of the call confirm the tipster’s statement.
 So then why did the principal tell Jane something different than what the principal had heard and written in her own notes?
-We many never know since Jane’s case against the tipster has been dismissed.
+We may never know since Jane’s case against the tipster has been dismissed.
 However, the entire situation of Chatham County’s handling of a community tip still leaves even bigger questions for parents across the state.